Aaron-G-9/GitHub-Practice/README.md

 ## First Task
 Add your name in the new students.txt file.
 Do this the proper way - create an issue, a matching branch, etc.

+## Second Task
+Using HTML and CSS, re-create the screenshot of the webpage in this repository.
+Use header tags, a table, an img tag, paragraph and div tags